 NAME AMIODARONE (Cordarone) CLASS Class III Antidysrhythmic ACTION Amiodarone is a unique antidysrhythmic agent with multiple mechanisms of action.
 The drug prolongs duration of the action potential and effective refractory period.
 ONSET/DURATION Onset: Within minutes Duration: Variable INDICATIONS Initial treatment and prophylaxis of frequently recurring VF and hemodynamically stable VT in-patients refractory to other therapy.
 May also be useful in rapid atrial dysrhythmias to slow the ventricular rate in patients with impaired left ventricular function.
-CONTRAINDICATIONS Pulmonary congestion Cardiogenic shock Hypotension Sensitivity to Amiodarone 2nd or 3rd degree Block Sensitivity to iodine If patient is taking other drugs that prolong the QT such as procainamide QT Interval greater than 0.46 ADVERSE REACTIONS Hypotension Headache Dizziness Bradycardia AV conduction abnormalities Flushing Abnormal salivation DOSE AND ROUTE Adult: Cardiac Arrest: VF/VT: 300 mg IVP.
-May repeat 150 mg IVP in 3-5 minutes Stable Wide Complex Tachycardia with a pulse: Rapid Infusion: 150 mg IV over 10 minutes. (mix 150 mg in 100 ml of NS or D5W and run at 10ml/min (Set Pump to 600 ml/hr) May repeat 150 mg in 10 min.
+CONTRAINDICATIONS Pulmonary congestion Cardiogenic shock Hypotension Sensitivity to Amiodarone 2nd or 3rd degree Block Sensitivity to iodine If patient is taking other drugs that prolong the QT such as procainamide QT Interval greater than 0.46 ADVERSE REACTIONS Hypotension Headache Dizziness Bradycardia AV conduction abnormalities Flushing Abnormal salivation DOSE AND ROUTE Adult: Cardiac Arrest : VF/VT: 300 mg IVP.
+May repeat 150 mg IVP in 3-5 minutes Stable Wide Complex Tachycardia with a pulse : Rapid Infusion: 150 mg IV over 10 minutes. (mix 150 mg in 100 ml of NS or D 5 W and run at 10ml/min (If Available- Set Pump to 600 ml/hr) May repeat 150 mg in 10 min.
 (Monitor B/P closely and if it drops below 90 systolic, withhold amiodarone until medical control is contracted.)
 Pediatric: Cardiac Arrest V Tach: 5 mg/kg IV/IO (administer over 10 minutes for V Tach with pulse) Notes: Amiodarone may also be helpful for controlling the ventricular rate in rapid atrial dysrhythmias in patients with severely impaired left ventricular function.
 If pregnancy is suspected, use of Lidocaine is preferred over Amiodarone due to possible fetal development malformations.

-NAME ASPIRIN (ASA) CLASS Analgesic, anti-inflammatory, antipyretic, antiplatelet ACTION Aspirin blocks pain impulses in the CNS, dilates peripheral vessels and decreases platelet aggregation.
+Analgesic, anti-inflammatory, antipyretic, antiplatelet Aspirin blocks pain impulses in the CNS, dilates peripheral vessels and decreases platelet aggregation.
 The use of aspirin is strongly recommended for all acute MI patients.
-ONSET/DURATION Onset: 15-30 Minutes Duration: 4-6 Hours INDICATIONS AMI Prevention of platelet aggregation in ischemia and thromboembolism Unstable angina/Chest Pain of Cardiac Origin CONTRAINDICATIONS Hypersensitivity to salicylates GI bleeding Active ulcer disease Stroke Bleeding disorders Children with flu-like symptoms (19 Y/O and younger) Possible dissecting thoracic aortic aneurysm ADVERSE REACTIONS Stomach irritation Heartburn or indigestion Nausea or vomiting Allergic reaction Asthma induces by NSAIDS DOSE AND ROUTE Adult Rx: Acute Myocardial Infarction: 160-325 mg PO (2 - 4 low dose ASA) NOTES Adult patients should be carefully assessed for signs and symptoms of thoracic aneurysm and/or GI bleeding prior to administration of aspirin in the prehospital setting.
+Onset: 15-30 Minutes Duration: 4-6 Hours platelet aggregation.
+The use of aspirin is strongly recommended for all acute MI patients.
+Onset: 15-30 Minutes Duration: 4-6 Hours AMI Prevention of platelet aggregation in ischemia and thromboembolism Unstable angina/Chest Pain of Cardiac Origin Hypersensitivity to salicylates GI bleeding Active ulcer disease Stroke Bleeding disorders Children with flu-like symptoms (19 Y/O and younger) Possible dissecting thoracic aortic aneurysm Stomach irritation Heartburn or indigestion Nausea or vomiting Allergic reaction Asthma induces by NSAIDS Adult Rx: Acute Myocardial Infarction: 160-325 mg PO (2 - 4 low dose ASA) Adult patients should be carefully assessed for signs and symptoms of thoracic aneurysm and/or GI bleeding prior to administration of aspirin in the prehospital setting.